superfly/dns-help/providers/dnsmadeeasy.md

 # Using a Subdomain

 If you want your application to be a subdomain on your main domain, you'll want to create a new `CNAME` record within DNS Made Easy's DNS management dashboard.
-You can follow step #1 and #2 above, except for step #2 you'll want to look for the area to add a `CNAME` record.
+You can follow steps #1 and #2 above, but in step #2 you'll want to look for the area to add a `CNAME` record.
 Once you do, click to add one:

 ![DNS Made Easy - Add a CNAME record.](./screenshots/dnsmadeeasy/dnsmadeeasy-add-cname.png "DNS Made Easy - Add a CNAME record.")